The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The slowest trains will take 3 h 41 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.

 |Distance||121 miles (195 km)|

-Trains from Liverpool to Newcastle upon Tyne cover the 121 miles (195 km) long route taking on average 3 h 15 min with our travel partners like Northern Rail, Cross Country, Transpennine Express or London North Eastern Railway.
-Normally, there are 12 trains operating per day, including direct services available.
-While the average ticket price for this route costs around £49, you can find the cheapest train ticket for as low as £27, but the average price of train tickets is £46.
+Trains from Liverpool to Newcastle upon Tyne cover the 121 miles (195 km) long journey taking on average 3 h 19 min with our travel partners like Northern Rail, Cross Country, Transpennine Express or London North Eastern Railway.
+Normally, there are 16 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this trip for as low as £27, but the average price of train tickets is £46.